maxim-zhao/psrp/README.md

 Changelog (in reverse chronological order):
 - v2.02 released 2021/??/??
   - added French translation from ichigobankai, Wil76 and Vingazole
+  - added Brazilian Portuguese translation from ajkmetiuk
+  - fixed some bugs relating to the needs of these translations
 - v2.01 released 2020/12/20
   - script improvements:
     - some after-the-deadline changes from Frank Cifaldi